 Public agencies, private firms, and non-profit organizations facing complex land use and redevelopment project issues can get expert and objective advice from local ULI members with the help of the Impact Committee.
-This can be through Strategic Councils, Public Sector Workshops, Working Groups and other ULI Advisory Services such as Technical Assistance Panels (TAPs) or national Advisory Service Panels.
+This can be through advisory services such as Public Sector Workshops, Task Forces, Working Groups, Technical Assistance Panels (TAPs) or national Advisory Service Panels (ASP).

 PUBLIC SECTOR WORKSHOPS